 Densify uses artificial intelligence & machine learning to analyze cloud usage patterns and recommend performance optimizations.

-Their Cloud Optimization Engine establishes predictive demand patterns to create models and optimize supply to the demands of your cloud environment.
+Their Cloud Optimization Engine establishes predictive demand patterns.
+With that, it uses these patterns to create models and optimize supply to the demands of your cloud environment.

 Primarily a monitoring tool, Metricly analyzes billing and performance data to give users cost visibility with filtering, sorting and recommendations.

-The tool can also detect usage pattern changes to alert you if anything unusual is anticipated in the bill before it becomes a problem.
+The tool can also detect usage pattern changes.
+It alerts you if anything unusual is anticipated in the bill before it becomes a problem.

 ActOnCloud by ActOnMagic has a mixture of features.
 Along with a spend analyzer, it has a “Trusted Fixer”, empowering users to fix resource leakages and to rightsize.